-Dental bridges have been around for longer than dental implants.
-It’s a reliable, easy way to replace teeth, but there are some disadvantages to using a dental bridge, more on that later.
+Dental bridges have been around longer than dental implants.
+They’re a reliable, easy way to replace teeth, but most dentists and prosthodontists still prefer implants because of their longevity and health benefits.

-Dental implants are standalone tooth replacements.
-With dental implants, other teeth aren’t used to hold the replacement tooth in place.
-Instead, a post implanted into your jaw and your replacement tooth is fitted onto it.
-While bridges only replace the crown of your tooth (which is the part of the tooth visible above the gum line, dental implants include the implant post, so they also replace your tooth root.
-Replacing your missing tooth root has certain health advantages, but the procedure can be complex for some patients.
+While bridges only replace the crown of your tooth (the part of the tooth visible above the gum line), dental implants include an implant post that reaches beneath the gums, replacing every part of the missing tooth.
+Replacing your missing tooth root has health advantages, but the procedure isn’t for everyone and can be complex for some patients.

-There are pros and cons to both replacement options, but generally, dental implants are considered to be more reliable.
-The problem is that not all patients are equally good candidates for the procedure, and the cost difference between dental implants and bridges is rather large.
+There are pros and cons for each option.
+But generally, dental implants are better for your health, and they hold up much longer.
+The problem with implants is that not all patients are good candidates for the procedure.
+Also, the cost difference can sometimes push patients toward bridges.

-- You can easily replace a tooth that’s been missing for years.
+- It’s the easiest way to replace a tooth that’s been missing for years

 However, the disadvantages of dental bridges include: